 Speakers: Anna Celsing (Chief Sustainability Officer, Alfa Laval); Mats Pellbäck Scharp (Head of Sustainability, Ericsson); Kristian Rönn (CEO, Normative); Christofer Laurell (SVP, Research and Public Affairs, Einride)

 The Swedish Minister for Infrastructure and Housing is joined by leaders of four companies that are pioneering the electrification of transportation on the water, on the ground and in the air discuss the urgent need of transforming our transportation systems.
-They talk about the massive emission reduction potential and dive into the importance of cooperation amongst mission-led companies with a common goal to fight climate change.
+They talk about the massive emission reduction potential and pe into the importance of cooperation amongst mission-led companies with a common goal to fight climate change.

 Speakers: Andreas Carlsson (Swedish Minister for Infrastructure and Housing); Stefan Ytterborn (CEO, CAKE); Christofer Laurell (SVP Research & Public Affairs, Einride); Christoffer Levandowski (Head of the Research & Development Program, Heart Aerospace); Helena Fagraeus (Chief Sustainability & Strategy Officer, X Shore)